 - 6.2.1.
 Pedestrian Circulation.
 The applicant has proposed sidewalks and walkways to provide connections from the residential buildings to each parking area and community open space.
 However, the walkway between Apartment Buildings #2 and #3 leading to the tot lot and seating area on the townhouse property appears to cross directly over a drainage swale.
-Potential conflicts between the walkway and swale should be addressed. - 6.2.2.
+Potential conflicts between the walkway and swale should be addressed.
+The plan has been updated such that the swale has been moved and is no longer in conflict with the walking path. - 6.2.2.
 Sidewalk Requirement.
 The plan is in compliance. §16-5.14c.1(d) requires "sidewalks shall be provided along all existing streets upon which all residential and nonresidential development abuts, unless specifically waived in certain locations by the reviewing municipal agency based upon good cause shown by the applicant" A sidewalk is proposed along U.S. Route 206 along the tract frontage.
+The plan complies. - 6.2.3.
+Electric Vehicle Charging Stations.
 The plan complies.

-6.2.3.
-Electric Vehicle Charging Stations.
-The plan does not comply.
 Pursuant to §16-5.21.1.a of the Township's model ordinance, adopted on December 2, 2021, requires 15% of the parking spaces associated with the apartment buildings to be prepared as Make-Ready or EVSE parking spaces.
 As the applicant has proposed 38 total parking spaces for the apartment complex, 6 of the spaces are required to be Make-Ready or EVSE spaces.
-The applicant has not designated any parking spaces for Make-Ready or EVSE parking, and no signs or details have been provided as required by the ordinance.
-As this is a State requirement, no relief may be granted.
-The plan is unable to receive preliminary site plan approval until the appropriate number of EVSE spaces are provided.
+The plan has been updated to provide six (6) EVSE spaces.
+The plan complies.